-The first thing you want to do is spray the sealant in every gap between the frame and the concrete.
+Start by spraying the sealant in every gap between the frame and the concrete.

-Ideally, you want the sealant to look like a solid bead that runs along the gap between the frame and the concrete, like the picture below.
+Ideally, you want the sealant to look like a solid bead that runs along the gap between the frame and the concrete, like in the picture below.

+It’s common for the sealant to bubble up and expand over the edge of the frame.
 Be sure to clean that up before you put the insulation on top.

-In other areas, the spray sealant wrapped around the edges of the frame and I needed to trim it with an X-acto knife.
+In other areas, my spray sealant wrapped around the edges of the frame, which required me to trim it with an X-acto knife.

 Remember, we don’t get points for neatness.
 We get them for keeping drafts out of the house.

 Here’s my little safety warning.

 Wear long sleeves and gloves when you install insulation.

 Fiberglass insulation is made up of tiny particles of glass which can irritate the skin.
 Even if you’re using mineral wool insulation like I was, keeping exposed skin protected is still a good idea.